List of Neighbours characters introduced in 2010: Naomi Lord

-Naomi Lord, played by former Home and Away actress Kate Bell, made her first on-screen appearance on 24 April 2010.
+Naomi Lord, played by former Home and Away actress Kate Bell, made her first appearance on 24 April 2010.
 Naomi was a new love interest for Ringo Brown (Sam Clark), who treats her after she collapses outside Harold's Store.
 It was reported that Ringo would fall for Naomi, however, she soon shows a different side to her character.
 A Neighbours spokesperson said of Naomi "She quickly reveals her true colours.
 And the consequences could be devastating for another favourite".
 Network Ten describe Naomi as "Giving Glenn Close a run for her money in a Fatal Attraction-style-storyline" Of her character Bell said "She's a complex character.
 The guys totally fall for her vulnerability which is all an act, but the girls have her worked out straight away".
+Bob Hart and Leigh Paatsch of the Herald Sun observed "trouble is being fomented by the unlovely Naomi, who has settled in with Ringo, taking over from the much lovelier Donna".
+Cameron Adams from the same newspaper also commented on the "tumultuous love triangle" and branded Naomi "some blow-in strumpet".

 Naomi is treated by paramedic Ringo Brown after she goes into Anaphylactic shock outside Harold's Store.
 Ringo later visits her in hospital to check she is okay and Naomi steals his ID badge.
 Naomi turns up at the university sports day and Ringo begins to fall for her.
 When Ringo tells her that he is spending the day with the guys, she appears unhappy.
 She later steals a fuse from their hangout, which cuts the power supply and forces Ringo and the others to go to Charlie's, where Naomi meets up with them.
 Naomi invites Ringo to see a movie and the other teens decide to go too, Naomi appears unhappy that Donna Freedman (Margot Robbie) is going.
 Naomi texts Zeke Kinski (Matthew Werkmeister) from Ringo's phone telling him that she and Ringo are not going.
 They later meet the others at Harold's Store and Donna tells Naomi not to worry about her being Ringo's ex-girlfriend.
 Naomi tells Ringo that Donna was mean to her and he tells Donna to stay away from him and Naomi.
 In a bid to make Donna look jealous of her and Ringo, Naomi pays Bradley Hewson (Liam McIntyre) to pretend to be her brother.
 When Donna sees them together, she tells Ringo that Naomi is cheating on him.
 Naomi invites Ringo over to her house for a spa.
 When he arrives, she undoes her bikini strap and pretends to drown, while calling out for him to help.
 Ringo rescues her and takes her back to the Kennedy house, where Karl Kennedy (Alan Fletcher) checks Naomi over.
 Karl questions Naomi about the incident and tells Ringo that he has doubts about her story.
-Ringo later discovers his stolen ID card in Naomi's bag and breaks off the relationship.
+Ringo later discovers his stolen ID card in Naomi's bag and ends the relationship.